Skip to content

 Are men welcome at Sharjah spas?

 Yes — most Sharjah spas are mixed-gender.
-Several spas have dedicated men's days or men-only afternoons.
+Spalist also lists 5 dedicated men-only spas.
 Look for the men's spa category for treatments designed specifically for men.
 Beard care, hot-towel shaves, sports massage and men's facials.